 By prioritizing safety, we honor the sacrifices of those who have lost their lives or suffered injuries in service to our nation.
-I urge leaders at every level to take the necessary steps to promote a culture of safety and ensure that our Marines are well prepared to operate in any clime and place - safely.
+I urge leaders at every level to take the necessary steps to promote an operational readiness and learning culture and ensure that our Marines are well prepared to operate in any clime and place.